Analysis: The release of NZSAS secrets opens up our secret special operation forces to the public gaze

 No more.

-Two sets of information made public in the past month have blown away the cloud of obfuscation which have surrounded the unit since it was formed in the 1950s.
+Two sets of information made public in the past month have blown away the cloud of obfuscation which has surrounded the unit since it was formed in the 1950s.

 The main focus of the book was the August 2010 raid into Baghlan province in Afghanistan, said by journalists Nicky Hager and Jon Stephenson to be a revenge mission for the death of a New Zealand soldier.